cadalt0/Protein-Swap/Protein Swap/Eth/README.md

 **What it does:**
 - Everything from Option 1
-- Mints 1000 UNITE tokens to deployer address
+- Mints 1000 UNITE tokens to caller address
 - Shows final token balance
 - Provides mint transaction link